 Where bus companies are unable to provide a service commercially, the Council can provide financial support to operators willing to run the route on its behalf.
-In these cases, the Council generally sets the route, stops and timetable, monitoring the performance of each service to ensure that the City of York receives best value for money from its public transport expenditure.
+In these cases, the Council generally sets the route, stops and timetable, monitoring the performance of each service to ensure that the City of York receives the best value for money from its public transport expenditure.

-As with commercial services, queries or complaints about the day to day operation of these routes should be addressed to the bus operator running the service.
+As with commercial services, queries or complaints about the day-to-day operation of these routes should be addressed to the bus operator running the service.
 Comments regarding the setting of timetables and routes should be directed to City of York Council.

 Is my bus service commercial or supported?